aehng/Lecture-Notes/Module6/Lec35-Mon_Apr_10/README.md

 # Action Items

 *   This Week's Assigned Reading: "The Mythical Man-Month"
-    *   Read the essay "The Mythical Man-Month" (Chapter 2) of the book "The Mythical Man-Month" before our next meeting on **Wednesday, April 12th** and be prepared to discuss it.
+*   Read the essay "The Mythical Man-Month" (Chapter 2) of the book "The Mythical Man-Month" before our meeting on **Monday, April 17th** and be prepared to discuss it.
     *   Instructions for accessing the electronic version of this book are [here](../../Required_Reading_Schedule.md#accessing-the-mythical-man-month-for-free-through-the-usu-library)
 *   Work on phase **2.
 Implementation** of this assignment *today* with the goal to complete it *tomorrow*
     *   Begin phase **3.
 Testing and Debugging** ASAP so you can identify and fix any problems with your assignment
 *	Call on 2 designated questioners
 *	Hold a 3-minute stand-up scrum meeting with your team